Andyauk/rsg-herbs/README.md

 - add the following to your server.cfg file : ensure rsg-herbs

-# Mining System
+# Herbs System

-- Locations for mining
+- Locations bushes
-- Smelting locations and objects
-- River washing of ores
-- And river panning

 # Credits